BigaSpinosaLab/PAPER_SOF_mutants_IkBa_intestinal_stemness/README.md

 Scripts required to reproduce the complete RNAseq data analysis, specifically:

 - Data preprocessing: to obtain a raw expression matrix from FASTQ files.
-Check repository: https://github.com/BigaSpinosaLab/LAB_RNAseq_Data_Analysis
+Check repository as the lab standard pre-procesing workflow: https://github.com/BigaSpinosaLab/LAB_RNAseq_Data_Analysis
 - Downstream analysis: to conduct differential expression analysis and functional analysis (GSEA and Overrepresentation analysis).
 Scripts 8 and 12.
 NOTE: Although these scripts are particularized for RNAseq inducible IkBa dataset, they have also been applied for the RNAseq Knock-in dataset.
 Experimental design has been adapted for the corresponding comparisons.

 To conduct data preprocessing, original FASTQ files are required.
 Please check GEO accession no. GSE206515 (Inducible IKBa) [https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE206515] or GSE292288 (Knock-in IKBa) [https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE292288].
 All required scripts were executed using Singularity images (v3.8.3) per required tool.